hchen549/cs638/README.md

 Having determined the factors that contribute to bicycle usage in Madison, a model can start to be developed.
 Figure 4 shows a comparison between the actual bike usage data in 2019 and the predicted results using a multiple regression model.

 <img src = "images/Rough model 2019.png">
+**Figure 4.** *Comparison between actual bike usage data from 2019 and the predicted values using a multiple regression model.*

 Tested in this dataset, this model has a coefficient of determination or R^2 score of 0.78.
-This is not a great model since some predicted values are off by a margin and can even be negative values, but it does a decent job of predicting and capturing the pattern in the dataset.
+This is not a very accurate model since some predicted values are off by a margin and can even be negative values, but it does a decent job of predicting and capturing the pattern in the dataset.